 Mmm, sweet and creamy… that sounds like a cheat on the Paleo diet, but not in this case.
-Coconut milk makes this tangy, bright orange soup feel luxurious on the tongue, while also keeping your heart healthy by only providing healthy fats.
-Butternut squash itself, meanwhile, is a great source of folate and vitamin A.
+Coconut milk makes this tangy, bright orange soup feel luxurious on the tongue, while also keeping your heart healthy by only providing healthy fats. itself, meanwhile, is a great source of folate and vitamin A.

 11. Pizza Sticks

 When you chose a paleo diet, you might have given up on ever having pizza again.
 This recipe can bring back a lot of what you crave from pizza in a finger food that works great as an appetizer.
 Enjoy these flavorful “bread” sticks with tomato sauce.
 Did we mention that they’re also gluten-free?